Last updated on November 8th, 2023 at 08:59 am

 Also checking the manufacturer’s recommendation is necessary to make sure you are not endangering the tire unwittingly.

-Donut spare tire should not be used while doing more than 50 mph.
+Compact spare tire should not be used while doing more than 50 mph.
 This is because it is not built to withstand the stress and is more of stopgap.

 Also, because it has to spin faster than the rest of the tires because of it’s smaller size, it has more work to do.